 In the house where I live, I serve an old grey-bearded man.
 I am not allowed to speak.
 Only the old man can speak, and his grandmother, whose snoring can be heard throughout the countryside.
-Not even the oxen can bellow as they pull the plow.
-Perhaps in the world above us, birds sing and streams gurgle but I have never heard those sounds.
+But the rest of us must remain silent.

 Not even the oxen are allowed to bellow as they pull the plow.

 I dream, sometimes, that in the world above us, the birds sing and the streams gurgle.
 But I have never heard those sounds.